mrocklin/mrocklin.github.io/startups/offsites.md

 compensate for the difficulty.

 I prefer large organic spaces, like renting out a large house by a lake or ocean.
-I also prefer cooking group meals rather than going out to restaurants.
 This provides a more familial rather than professional ambiance, which I prefer.